Your baby’s skin is still sensitive, so you must be careful and gentle during bath time. Here’s a quick lesson on how to bathe a newborn baby!

 Once the umbilical stump is gone, it’s safe to use a bathtub to bathe your newborn baby.
 Initially, you may face some resistance because they’re not used to it.
 If your baby is crying and refusing, gently ease them into the bathtub.
 You can do this by holding their head in your hands and soaking their feet in the tub.

 Here’s a visual guide to help you, Mamas!
-Save this on your mobile phone, so you can easily remember it, too. 🙂
+Save this on your mobile phone, so you can easily remember it. 🙂

 Baby Bath Safety Tips: 8 Important Things To Remember

 Bathing a newborn baby seems easy enough, right?
-With a bit of practice and guidance, you’d be bathing your baby with ease.
+You’d be quickly bathing your baby with a bit of practice and guidance.
 In the meantime, here are essential safety tips for cleaning newborn babies:

-- Never ever leave your baby unattended, even for a second.
+- Never leave your baby unattended, even for a second.

 - Don’t fill a bathtub with too much water.
 The AAP recommends just 2 inches of water.